Join Us

 How are people with disabilities catered for?
 There is level access to the side of our building with access to both the church and the hall.
 There is a hearing loop in the church.

 How are elderly people accommodated?
-We are currently working towards being a Dementia Friendly Church, with a number of our members being trained in Dementia Awareness.
-We project hymns and readings onto the screen with large print copies available for those who need them.
+We are now a Dementia Friendly Church, with a number of our members being trained in Dementia Awareness.
+We project hymns and readings onto the screen and also offer large print copies of the hymns for those who need them.

 Book your tickets